-Work undertaken on the Clydesdale Ridge wind resource includes the installation and monitoring of a meteorological tower (see below) and the hiring of biologists, botanists and birders to study the area.
+Work undertaken on the Clydesdale Ridge project includes the installation of meteorological towers for wind resource monitoring and the hiring of biologists, botanists and birders to study the area.

 The Clydesdale Ridge project gained Environmental Assessment approval from the Nova Scotia Minister of Environment in August 2012.

-Mapping and planning are also being carried out in the early stages of developing a project that could be the same size as the Dalhousie Mountain Wind Farm.
+Mapping and planning were carried out to develop a project that could be the same size as the Dalhousie Mountain Wind Farm.
 Dalhousie annually generates 175 gigawatt hours of clean, renewable electricity, enough to supply power to over 20,000 Nova Scotia homes.